How To Convert Crib To Toddler Bed: A Step-By-Step Guide

 It’s a bittersweet moment moving your little one from a crib to a toddler bed.
 They’ll give you signs and let you know that they’re ready, and when the time does come, it’s important to know just how to convert a crib to a toddler bed.

 Follow our step-by-step guide and always read the instructions provided with the conversion kit or universal guardrail kit.
-Remember: only do this on cribs that can be turned into a toddler bed, such as our Convertible Cribs.
+Remember: Only do this on cribs that can be turned into a toddler bed, such as our Convertible Cribs.